Oslandia/workshop-postgis-qgis-3d/workshop.md

 ### Display PostGIS data

-Let's see it !
+Let's see it!

 - Just like what we did for Shapefile, display the PostGIS layers in 3D
-- Now load the roof and wall files into PostGIS ( it takes some time )
+- Now load the roof and wall files into PostGIS (it takes some time)
 - Display the roofs and walls in the 3D view

-Corresponding tables already exists in the `public` schema if you want to see them now, as the import takes quite a lot of time if you connect on the remote server.

-### Querying in 3D : PolyhedralSurfaces and buildings
+### Querying in 3D: PolyhedralSurfaces and buildings

 We will now use 3D PostGIS functions to display 3D geometries.
 We are going to use mainly the DB manager of QGIS, but you can also use `psql` in a terminal window to run queries.